 The overarching consensus of the PWR Study Team is the urgent need to immediately expand U.S. investments in weather research and forecasting across the entire value chain, and to dramatically increase that upward trend over the next decade.
-In response, the PWR Study Team has highlighted the following immediate first steps, reflecting an extreme immediate need, or the long lead time required to spin up a critical component.
+In response, the PWR Study Team has highlighted the following immediate first steps, across four core areas, reflecting an extreme immediate need, or the long lead time required to spin up a critical component.
 The immediate first steps, a subset of all recommendations (Table 1 below) and critical actions identified by the PWR Study Team, include:

+RESEARCH & DEVELOPMENT:

+- (1) Accelerate development of an Earth system modeling approach to improve forecast accuracy and lead time; - (2) Increase investments in social and human behavioral data collection and sciences to better understand how weather products are used and to support co-development of improved products; - (3) Prioritize immediate investments in fundamental research on data assimilation to deliver sustained improvements in forecast skill and to train the next generation of experts in this area to fill an existing critical workforce gap;

+INFRASTRUCTURE:

-- (a) Accelerate development of an Earth system modeling approach to improve forecast accuracy and lead time; - (b) Increase investments in social and human behavioral data collection and sciences to better understand how weather products are used and to support co-development of improved products; - (c) Fully implement and expand rapidly the existing plans for improved weather data dissemination, increasing understanding through open science approaches, and expanding applications through weather industry partnerships; - (d) Expand high performance computing capacity by two orders of magnitude (over 10 years) to support operational forecasts and data dissemination and provide critically lacking capacity in U.S. weather research; - (e) Fill gaps in existing Earth system observing networks with existing, proven or augmenting technologies to expand coverage, especially in underserved regions; - (f) Prioritize immediate investments in fundamental research on data assimilation to deliver sustained improvements in forecast skill and to train the next generation of experts in this area to fill an existing critical workforce gap; - (g) Support reanalysis and reforecasting vital to Earth system model evaluation and improvement, to characterize extremes, and provide training datasets for artificial intelligence (AI) product applications; - (h) Target the understanding and prediction of high-impact weather to match the urgent need imposed by climate trends, population and infrastructure increases, and disproportionate impacts on vulnerable communities; including exploring new innovations with AI and machine learning (ML) applications; - (i) Target water cycle extremes and their cascading impacts to improve flood and drought prediction and to enable forecast-informed reservoir operations;
+- (4) Fully implement and expand rapidly the existing plans for improved weather data dissemination, increasing understanding through open science approaches, and expanding applications through weather industry partnerships; - (5) Expand high performance computing capacity by two orders of magnitude (over 10 years) to support operational forecasts and data dissemination and provide critically lacking capacity in U.S. weather research; - (6) Fill gaps in existing Earth system observing networks with existing, proven or augmenting technologies to expand coverage, especially in underserved regions;

+ACTIONS & IMPACTS:

+- (7) Support reanalysis and reforecasting vital to Earth system model evaluation and improvement, to characterize extremes, and provide training datasets for artificial intelligence (AI) product applications; - (8) Target the understanding and prediction of high-impact weather to match the urgent need imposed by climate trends, population and infrastructure increases, and disproportionate impacts on vulnerable communities; including exploring new innovations with AI and machine learning (ML) applications;

+(9) Target water cycle extremes and their cascading impacts to improve flood and drought prediction and to enable forecast-informed reservoir operations;

+NOAA PRIORITIZATION & INVESTMENT:

-(j) Develop improved and increasingly objective methods to balance investments across the weather information value chain and expand efforts to more precisely target future investments.
+(10) Develop improved and increasingly objective methods to balance investments across the weather information value chain and expand efforts to more precisely target future investments.